-• Website: www.bergen.edu/tutoring/supplemental-instruction-centerSupplemental Instruction (SI) is a learning-enhancement program based on the Socratic Method.
+Website: https://bergen.edu/tutoring/tutoring-center-at-the-meadowlands/Supplemental Instruction (SI) is a learning-enhancement program based on the Socratic Method.

 The SI Leader, a specially trained tutor, attends every class of the participating course/section.

 SI Leaders are model students; they take notes while planning their weekly SI sessions and follow the faculty member's methodology.